Skip to main content

 The written report and record retention

-• The Safe Working Load (SWL)
+• The Safe Working Load (SWL), or SWLs for different configurations

 • A clear statement on whether the equipment is safe to continue in use